 Prosecutor Tries to Change Law Himself

-Although not even the legislature can criminalize simple negligence, the prosecutor attempted to do so himself by using a jury.
-This led to the observation that the prosecutor was attempting to “Nifong“1 the defendant.
+Not even the law could criminalize simple negligence.
+But the prosecutor attempted to do so himself by using a jury.
+So the prosecutor was attempting to “Nifong“1 the defendant.
 The Florida Times-Union called it an unprecedented case.
-Similarly, the St. Augustine Record called the case unique.

 Among other arguments, the prosecutor asserted that intoxication causes speeding.
-He also insisted that the defendant should have known that an intoxicated young driver would probably or likely have a fatal crash.
+He also insisted that the defendant should have known something else.
+That an intoxicated young driver would probably or likely have a fatal crash.

 The defense’s expert witness testified that intoxication does not cause speeding.
-In reality, some drunk drivers choose to speed whereas others choose to drive slowly in order to avoid apprehension.
+In fact, some drunk drivers choose to speed.
+But others choose to drive slowly.
+They do that to avoid being caught.

-He alsotestified that it is not at all probable or likely that an underage drunken driver would be involved in a fatal crash.
-The expert used government statistics to show that the chances are a few 10,000ths or less.
+He also testified that it is not at all probable or likely that an underage drunken driver would be involved in a fatal crash.
+The expert used government statistics to show that the chances are as few 10,000ths or less.

 The jury took only about two hours to acquit the defendant of manslaughter charges.
 Defense attorney Gerald Bettman had long argued that the law did not support the prosecution’s charges of manslaughter.
-“They knew from the beginning, if they’d done their homework, that the law did not support these charges,” said Bettman, adding “It wasn’t fair.”
+“They knew from the beginning, if they’d done their homework, that the law did not support these charges,” said Bettman.
+He added “It wasn’t fair.”

-1. Mike Nifong‘s politically-motivated prosecution of three Duke University lacrosse players became persecution after it became apparent that they were innocent.
-Nifong was disbarred after a judicial panel found that he manipulated the investigation for personal political advantage and committed “a clear case of intentional prosecutorial misconduct” that involved “dishonesty, fraud, deceit and misrepresentation.”
+1. Mike Nifong‘s politically-motivated prosecution of three Duke U. lacrosse players.
+It became persecution after it became apparent that they were innocent.
+Nifong was disbarred after a judicial panel found that he manipulated the investigation for personal political advantage.
+He committed “a clear case of intentional prosecutorial misconduct.”
+It “involved “dishonesty, fraud, deceit and misrepresentation.”